Team-Ailtir/auto_rfp/README.md

 ---

-Built with ❤️ using Next.js, LlamaIndex, and OpenAI
+Built with ❤️ using Next.js, LlamaIndex, and OpenAI.